Summer Grilling Tips

 - 4th of July

 By the time Independence Day rolls around, your grill may be a regular part of your meal preparation.
 For a traditional barbecue, stick with hot dogs, hamburgers, and corn on the cob.
 For a less traditional gourmet feast, grill up some teriyaki salmon and veggie kabobs.
 Cooking fish on a cedar plank gives it a rich flavor and is gentle on the delicate meat; make sure to soak your plank in water first.
+If for some reason you find yourself in need of a new grill, look for a convenient 4th of July sale for great deals and get the party back on track.

 - Camping Trip